The Auxiliary Territorial Service (ATS) was established in September 1938 as the threat of war loomed ever larger.

 Despite their vital contribution, ATS women were not treated the same as men.
-On average they received two-thirds the pay of male soldiers of similar rank.
-They also received 20 per cent less rations.
+On average, they received two-thirds of the pay given to male soldiers of similar rank, and four-fifths of the rations.

-ATS women were also subjected to many derogatory comments, even being called ‘officers' groundsheets’ by some male soldiers.
+ATS women were also subjected to many derogatory comments, even being referred to as ‘officers' groundsheets’ by some male soldiers.

 Black women from the West Indies had to overcome the additional challenge of institutional prejudice.
-Initially rejected as recruits by the War Office on colour grounds, they later faced the dubious argument that they would find it difficult to adapt to the climate and culture of Britain and so would be unable to discharge their duties effectively.
+Initially rejected as recruits by the War Office on colour grounds, they later faced the dubious argument that they would find it difficult to adapt to the climate and culture of Britain, and would therefore be unable to discharge their duties effectively.

-However, the growing demand for service personnel and Colonial Office pressure for a non-discriminatory recruitment policy - on the grounds that it would improve relations between Britain and the Caribbean - ended this.
-In 1943 the War Office agreed to recruit black West Indian women into the ATS.
+However, the growing demand for service personnel and pressure from the Colonial Office - eager to improve relations between Britain and the Caribbean - brought an end to this discriminatory recruitment policy.
+In 1943, the War Office agreed to recruit black West Indian women into the ATS.

-The ATS outlived the Second World War, but was eventually disbanded in 1949.
+The ATS lasted beyond the Second World War, but was eventually disbanded in 1949.
 Its remaining troops were transferred to the newly formed Women’s Royal Army Corps (WRAC).
-This included all women serving in the army except medical and veterinary orderlies, chaplains and nurses.
+This included all women serving in the Army, except for medical and veterinary orderlies, chaplains and nurses.

 The available roles for women continued to expand.
 Eventually, they worked in over 40 trades, including as staff officers, clerks, chefs, dog handlers, communications operators, drivers, intelligence analysts, military police women, and postal and courier operators.

-At first the WRAC inherited the ATS’s unique system of commissioned officer ranks.
-For example, a controller was equivalent to a colonel in the male army, and a second subaltern to a second lieutenant.
-However, in 1950 these were changed to ordinary army ranks.
+At first, the WRAC inherited the ATS’s unique system of commissioned officer ranks.
+For example, a controller was equivalent to a colonel, and a second subaltern to a second lieutenant.
+However, in 1950, the unit adopted standard British Army ranks.

 Angela Rose, who served in the WRAC 1978-80 - 2017

-By 1991, many WRAC personnel were serving with other regiments and corps.
-And by the end of that year they were formally transferred to those units.
+By 1991, many WRAC personnel were already serving with other regiments and corps.
+By the end of that year, they had been formally transferred.

-What was left of the WRAC was mainly made up of pay clerks.
-When the corps disbanded in 1992, these became part of the Staff and Personnel Branch within the new Adjutant General’s Corps.
+The remainder of the unit was largely made up of pay clerks.
+When the WRAC disbanded in 1992, these became part of the Staff and Personnel Branch within the new Adjutant General’s Corps.

 For some, the demise of the WRAC was a cause for regret.
 But it marked the beginning of women's full integration into the British Army.
-They were no longer restricted to a single, separate unit and their opportunities would continue to grow.
+No longer restricted to a single, separate unit, their opportunities would continue to grow.

 In this video, discover how women’s contributions to the British Army have helped bring about change over the past 100 years.
 And see how Army recruiters have adapted their messaging accordingly.